Zap! Australian scientists look at lasers to cull space junk

 Colless said he imagines an eventual need for a global network of stations set up under international auspices but, right now, the CRC is doing the research to make it possible.

-The CRC is made up of universities, space agencies and companies including Lockheed Martin (LMT.N), Optus (STEL.SI) and EOS Space System Australia (EOS.AX).
+The CRC is made up of universities, space agencies and companies including Lockheed Martin, Optus and EOS Space System Australia.

 (Editing by John O'Callaghan)